Happy New Year!

 Income Tax Credits

-If you and your partner are jointly assessed, and one of you are not working or have decided to stay at home, you could transfer the credits for 2021, raising your standard cut-off point.
+If you and your partner are jointly assessed, and one of you is not working at the moment or have decided to stay at home, you could transfer the credits for 2022, raising your standard cut-off point for income tax.

 Shop around to make your money go further